Choosing your programme

 - Check if your home university has any restrictions on courses that you can study abroad.
 You may also find it useful to consider our semester dates.

 - Take a look at the online module catalogue for the full list of courses we offer.
 If you're wondering what studying will be like in the UK, visit the studying with us section.

 - Build your study abroad programme ensuring that you have selected sufficient credits.
-You will take 50-60 for each semester.
+You will need to take 60 credits per semester.
 You will need to pay attention to the level and credit value of each course.